0xAJ2K/0xAJ2K.github.io/_posts/2021-03-22-Stack-Based-Buffer-Overflow-on-Brainpan.md

 Firstly, open the brainpan binary and set it running in immunity.

-Secondly, connect to brainpan on its port (9999) using nc from your attacking machine and send a small amount of data.
+Second, connect to brainpan on its port (9999) using nc from your attacking machine and send a small amount of data.

 ![use nc](/assets/images/BOF/nc-to-brainpan.PNG)